parupet/parupet/README.md

 To extend the 'DNI' - if you unironically use the Nazi word 'degenerate' to refer to other people, or to art, kindly fuck off.
 And if you're fanpol / an anti / American Feelings Yakuza / culturally puritan / Evangelist at heart / etc, we will not get along.

 While I keep up with its story, I have little interest in Deltarune.
-DR ponies approaching me as if I am "their" Gaster in any sentiment is an automatic block.
-I have an itchy trigger finger and a blocklist a mile long.
-Or I did until I unblocked every single person on my 11 page block list while feeling particularly spicy.
-Hi :3
+DR ponies approaching me as if I am "their" Gaster in any sentiment will likely not get a warm response.

+I'm usually down to chat.
+However, I'm crass.
+I'm on the 18+ server for many reasons.
+If you don't like that, well, I'm not going to adjust the way I speak for you.
+I don't know you.
+You aren't special.
+Move along.

 Lastly, I am weary about Sans ponies.
 Sanster might be my OTP but I do not know who you are.
 Who are you.
 Go away.